 Questions over questions: Should I do my Masters?
 Should I try to get a job?
 Should I go abroad?
-I think lots of young people can relate to my situation and were asking themselves what they should do after an internship at the adidas Group.
+I think lots of young people can relate to my situation and were asking themselves what they should do after an internship at adidas.
 For me, however, it was clear: I’d love to stay here!

 First step: Tell someone